Benrobo/Snache-js/readme.md

 ### 💎 Initializing Snackbrr

-Snackbarr can be initialize by creating an instance of snackbrr and calling the <code>init</code> method on the instance
+Snache-js can be initialize by creating an instance of snackbrr and calling the <code>init</code> method on the instance

 ```html
 <script>